3 Types of Car Scratches and Ways To Fix Them (With Images)

 As you can see, it’s a pretty lengthy procedure that requires a lot of experience and knowledge.
 And it costs a lot of money too.

-However, if there are only minor scratches on your vehicle and you want to try fixing it yourself, check out this video.
-That way, you can save a lot of money, but the results won’t be perfect.
+However, if there are only minor scratches on your vehicle and you want to try fixing it yourself, I suggest that you check out the video below.

-I made images that explain each type of vehicle scratches, so make sure to check them out below.
+I made images that explain each type of vehicle scratch, so make sure to check them out below.

 Clear Coat Scratch Explained